-The device is an off-line led driver with all-primary sensing, based on quasi-resonant flyback topology, with high power factor capability.
-In particular, using different application schematic the device is able to provide a compact, efficient and cost-effective led driver solution with high power factor (PF>0.9 - see application schematic on Figure 1) or with standard power factor (PF>0.5/0.6 - see application schematic on Figure 2), based on the specific application requirements.
+The device is an off-line LED driver with all-primary sensing, based on quasi-resonant flyback topology, with high power factor capability.
+In particular, using different application schematic the device is able to provide a compact, efficient and cost-effective LED driver solution with high power factor (PF > 0.9 - see application schematic in Figure 1 on page 4) or with standard power factor (PF > 0.5/0.6 - see application schematic in Figure 2 on page 5), based on the specific application requirements.

-Referring to the application schematic on Figure 1, the IC modulates the input current in according to the input voltage providing the high power factor capability (PF>0.9) keeping a good line regulation.
+Referring to the application schematic in Figure 1, the IC modulates the input current according to the input voltage providing the high power factor capability (PF > 0.9) keeping a good line regulation.
 This application schematic is intended for a single range input voltage.

-For wide range application a different reference schematic can be used; refer to the dedicated application note for further details.
+For wide range application a different reference schematic can be used; refer to AN4346 application note for further details.